Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Introduction

 \subsection{Implications}

-From these results, we derive recommendations for software engineers and language designers.
 Software engineers should be aware of a possible productivity benefit of garbage collectors relative to using Rust's aliasing restrictions; it may be better to re-architect a system, use a garbage collection library, or use a garbage-collected language if the architecture cannot be changed.
 If engineers use a library-based GC with Rust and need to remove it to improve performance, using GC saves enough time that programmers can switch away from GC without a significant loss in productivity.

 That positive feelings about Rust were more strongly correlated with frustration and stress than with time spent on the assignment suggests that language designers who want to promote adoption (by making languages programmers \emph{like}) should consider focusing on how to reduce stress, such as by making progress more predictable, rather than how to (only) maximize programmer productivity.